 “The specializations serves as a reliable signal of the graduate student’s knowledge in the area,” said Inglish.
 “It also represents an opportunity for students to develop interdisciplinary expertise and to show prospective employers that they are already engaged and working to solve some of our most pressing environmental conflicts.”

-Those interested in learning more about the specializations or enrolling can contact, Kata Bahnsen-Reinhardt, program manager for the CRES Program.
+Those interested in learning more about the specializations or enrolling can contact, Laura Diamond, program manager for the CRES Program.

 By Rayna Jackson, School of Law Communications